Paintball snipers -- real or imagined?

 Or so they say.
 The best way I can think of starting this is to go over just what the argument is against paintball snipers.

 - Snipers take out only important targets – Partially true.
-The hitch is define “important”.
+The hitch is to define “important”.
 Most will take it to mean important people such as heads of state, generals or other high ranking officers, and the like.
 However that isn’t always true.
-Yes, snipers have been called on to take out such targets but they usually are called on for much more.
+Yes, snipers have been called on to take out such targets but they usually are called on for much more mundane targets too.
 More often than not, snipers will augment regular troops.
 For instance, in Vietnam when a platoon entered a suspected VC village the VC would know the platoon was coming and start sneaking out the opposite side of the village.
 One way U.S. troops countered this was to place sniper teams at the “back door” to take out those VC that tried to get away.
 After one or two of their comrades fell to the sniper’s weapon the rest usually took cover and thus would remain in the village.
 Thus, in these missions, the first couple of enemy troops were the “important targets” even though they were nothing more than common troops.
+Same today in Iraq.
+U.S. snipers would move ahead of standard units to soften the area before the main force moved in.
+Again, they were targeting regular units yet taking these units out at critical times made a big impact on the overall mission.

 - Paintball Range - Saying that because all paintball markers shoot the same distance thus you can’t be a sniper is assuming that a sniper’s weapon MUST shoot further than his target’s or he is not a sniper.
 This is FALSE.
-In the years before Vietnam often times the only difference between a “Sniper” weapon and the weapons carried by normal troops was nothing more than the shooter’s ability to hit his targets better than his targets could hit him.
+In the wars before Vietnam often times the only difference between a “Sniper” weapon and the weapons carried by normal troops was nothing more than the shooter’s ability to hit his targets better than his targets could hit him.
 German snipers in World War II would use concealment to “ambush” American patrols and thus slow their advance.
 Even in Vietnam, there are many stories of snipers lying still while the enemy’s bullets would pepper the forest around them because they didn’t know where the sniper was but it was certainly clear that they were still within range of the enemy’s weapons.
 Also, many “sniper” engagements…especially when you are talking about SWAT snipers…occur at ranges of 400 yards or less, a range well within any assault or hunting rifle.
+In Iraq, snipers used weapons that wouldn’t necessarily outdistance an M4 or M16 but were more accurate.
 Thus the range of one’s weapon does NOT SOLELY determine if you are a sniper or not no matter if we are talking paintball or real warfare.

 - Snipping is Camping - Okay, this one is really a matter of opinion.
 If someone sneaks through the opposing team’s line and sets himself up somewhere in their rear where he has a clear shot at an area where he knows the other team’s players will come through AND by eliminating them he is making a substantial contribution to his side (i.e. stopping said opposing players from completing a mission) then I would say he IS NOT camping.
 Same holds true if he positions himself in a place and allows the opposing team to over-run him but does not fire until his shots are going to make a critical difference.
 The player that just hunkers down behind a bunker somewhere and shoots the first opposing player to walk by regardless of the outcome IS camping.

 - Paintball guns are too loud - This is assuming that real world guns are quiet.
 Even the loudest paintball marker is quieter than MOST sniper weapons.
-You see, only silenced weapons are truly quiet.
-However, the first rule to a silenced weapon is that the round MUST be fired at sub-sonic velocities.
-This means range will be significantly reduced as any round that can travel over a mile would need to leave the barrel at supersonic levels.
-Even when not firing at long ranges, most sniper weapons were not silenced as it tends to reduce accuracy.
+You see, only suppressed weapons are truly quiet and even then one would hardly call them silent.
 Thus the loudness of a paintball gun would not eliminate it from being used as a sniper weapon.
 Actually, many paintball guns can be made to be MUCH quieter than any suppressed firearm making those kinds of markers even MORE “Sniper-ish” than the real deal!
-(Yes, I’m making up words now…)
+(Yes, I’m making up words now…) Granted ranges are still far closer but a good, quiet marker, even at close range, would be difficult to hear and pinpoint.

-- You have to be close - This is the biggest obstacle to the paintball sniper.
-Sure all the weapons shoot the same distance and we’ve shown that the same holds true for most real world snipers as well.
+- You have to be close - This was the biggest obstacle to the paintball sniper.
+Sure all the weapons shot the same distance and we’ve shown that the same holds true for most real world snipers as well.
 However, real world battles with snipers are fought over hundreds of yards.
-If you can get an accurate shot with a paintball gun at one-hundred feet you’re doing good!
+It used to be if you could get an accurate shot with a paintball gun at one-hundred feet you were doing good!
 The places you can hide over a length of 400 yards are far greater than the number of places you can hide at even 100 feet.
-Thus after your first shot it will be far easier to find a shooter in a paintball environment than a real world environment.
+With FS rounds though, that range is extended and accurate eliminations have been registered out past 300 feet.
+Thus after your first shot it will be far easier to find a shooter in a paintball environment than a real world environment but with the additional range and accuracy provided by FS rounds, it has become much harder.

 - Anyone can sneak up on someone and eliminate them but that doesn’t make them a sniper - As was said this is true but this also holds true in the real world.
 The difference between a sniper and a regular “grunt” if you will is his ability to move with stealth and be able to eliminate the opposition regularly from a concealed position without being detected.
 A Sniper should be able to get in behind enemy lines and scout on the oppositions movements.
 He should be able to decide when a target is worthy of him risking exposing himself to take the shot such as if he’s presented with the opposition’s general or the chance to stop the other side from completing a mission.